phd91105/Dell-Inspiron-5570-BigSur-OpenCore/README.md

-# DELL 5570 hackintosh-opencore BigSur 11.0.1
+# DELL 5570 Hackintosh - macOS Big Sur 11.0.1

 **Does not work (completely) on the i7-8550U variant!
-If you want to Hackintosh your Kaby Lake Refresh version, go <a href="https://github.com/Doregon/Inspiron-5570-KBR-Hackintosh">here</a> to find a completely working copy!
+If you want to Hackintosh your Kaby Lake Refresh version, go <a href="https://github.com/Doregon/Inspiron-5570-KBR-Hackintosh">here</a> to find a completely working copy!**

 Bootloader Opencore 0.6.3